Bin-Chen-Lab/insilicoCell/README.md

 [mutation](InsilicoCell/demo_data/input_sample_info_gene_mutation.csv) ·
 [CNV](InsilicoCell/demo_data/input_sample_info_CNV.csv)

 *For protein amino acid sequence sequences, if your protein is among the [Uniprot list](https://github.com/Bin-Chen-Lab/insilicoCell/blob/main/InsilicoCell/demo_data/uniprot_human_proteome_sp.csv), we recommend you to directly copy its sequence from here, which will largely reduce model running time.
-You can also provide other protein sequences beyond the list, but will expect longer model running time.
+You can also provide other protein sequences beyond the list, but will cost longer model running time.

 ### File 2: Cell transcriptome (required for 5 of 7 tasks)